skgiles07/bai_ft_2/README.md

 This will be the very first code cell you run in your new notebook.

-* Paste the code below into the cell and run it.

 ```python
 # Critical First Cell for Colab Setup
 # Run this cell first, then RESTART THE RUNTIME before proceeding.